antixenoinitiative/axiwiki/streaming_input_overlays.md

 A solution to this communication problem is to use a contextual input overlay, just like the overlays produced by Gamepad Viewer.
 Cmdr Toscany is working on a NohBoard keyboard overlay that obfuscates the actual button presses to accomplish the visualization of the intended inputs.
 For example, can you guess all the inputs visualized in this sample?
 ![contextual_input_overlay_sample.gif](/img/input_overlay/contextual_input_overlay_sample.gif)

+Forward/retro longitudinals, left/right laterals, up/down verticals, and mouse yaw/pitch are indicated in the main center icons.
+Up/down pitch and left/right yaw in the top right circle.
+Not yet represented; fwd/rev throttle, boost, cargo scoop, landing gear, and clockwise/counter-clockwise roll.

+The contextual input overlay has the goal of visualizing all manuervering inputs as intiutively as possible.
+A link for this NohBoard will be provided here when it is available.
+A short readme and youtube video should accompany it for quickly getting started.

 ## For Gamepads:
 ### Gamepad Viewer